Mario Party: The Top 100: Sales

-Mario Party: The Top 100 sold 52,000 copies within its first week on sale in Japan, which placed it at #5 on the software sales chart, behind Super Mario Odyssey, Splatoon 2, Mario Kart 8 Deluxe, and Pokémon Ultra Sun and Ultra Moon.
+Mario Party: The Top 100 sold more than 52,000 copies within its first week on sale in Japan, which placed it at #5 on the software sales chart, behind Super Mario Odyssey, Splatoon 2, Mario Kart 8 Deluxe, and Pokémon Ultra Sun and Ultra Moon.

 Legacy

 Mario Party: The Top 100 was succeeded by Super Mario Party, a 2018 title for the Nintendo Switch.
 An installment similar to Mario Party: The Top 100, Mario Party Superstars, which also features 100 minigames from the home console entries, was released for the Switch in 2021.